zerothi/sisl/README.md

 ### Scripts ###

-sisl contain a utility to easily convert geometries from existing files to other formats.
-After installing the executable `sgeom` is available which enables the conversion between all formats accessible as `Sile` objects.
+sisl contains a utility to easily convert geometries from existing files to other formats.
+After installation the executable `sgeom` is available which enables the conversion between all formats accessible as `Sile` objects.

 To convert a SIESTA FDF file to `xyz` _and_ an `XV` file one does